-1.02.1 The election commission shall announce an election and make Intent Forms and petition signatures forms available online and in the SGA office at least four weeks before the first day of voting.

-1.02.2 The election commission shall hold orientation meetings during the two weeks prior to the due date for Intent Forms.

-1.02.3 The election commission shall accept Intent Forms and petition signatures forms no later two weeks prior to the first day of voting.

-1.02.4 The first day of voting shall be set by the election commission in consultation with the current SGA President and SACAB.

-1.02.5 The last day of voting shall be the Friday following the first day of voting.
+- 1.02.1 The election commission shall announce an election and make Intent Forms and petition signatures forms available online and in the SGA office at least four weeks before the first day of voting. - 1.02.2 The election commission shall hold orientation meetings during the two weeks prior to the due date for Intent Forms. - 1.02.3 The election commission shall accept Intent Forms and petition signatures forms no later two weeks prior to the first day of voting. - 1.02.4 The first day of voting shall be set by the election commission in consultation with the current SGA President. - 1.02.5 The last day of voting shall be the Friday following the first day of voting.

-1.02.6 Preliminary results shall be issued to all candidates, the current SGA president, and the current SGA advisor no later than twenty-four hours after voting ends.

-1.02.7 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.

-1.02.8 The election commission shall give notice to all parties to a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing, if one is needed.

-1.02.9 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, and the current SGA Secretary no later than three days following the last day of voting.

-1.02.11 The election commission shall issue final certified results, including the results of any hearings, no later than three days following the completion of hearings.

-1.02.12 The Executive Dean of Enrollment Management shall accept appeals no later than three days following the announcement of certified election results.

-1.02.13 The Executive Dean of Enrollment Management shall issue notice to all parties of an appeal, including the scheduled date of the meeting, no later than three days after the receipt of an appeal.

-1.02.14 The Executive Dean of Enrollment Management may extend meetings following the first meeting date if necessary.

-1.02.15 The Executive Dean of Enrollment Management shall issue all rulings pertaining to election appeals.
+- 1.02.6 Preliminary results shall be issued to all candidates, the current SGA president, and the current SGA Secretary no later than twenty-four hours after voting ends. - 1.02.7 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting. - 1.02.8 The election commission shall give notice to all parties to a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing, if one is needed. - 1.02.9 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, and the current SGA Secretary no later than three days following the last day of voting. - 1.02.10 The election commission shall hold hearings, as necessary, to resolve disputes and complaints no later than three days following notice of dispute or complaint. - 1.02.11 The election commission shall issue final certified results, including the results of any hearings, no later than three days following the completion of hearings. - 1.02.12 The Dean of Student Life shall accept appeals no later than three days following the announcement of certified election results. - 1.02.13 The Dean of Student Life shall issue notice to all parties of an appeal, including the scheduled date of the meeting, no later than three days after the receipt of an appeal. - 1.02.14 The Dean of Student Life may extend meetings following the first meeting date if necessary. - 1.02.15 The Dean of Student Life shall issue all rulings pertaining to election appeals.